 Jane Beers Memorial Scholarship

-Dr. Tom Beers has established a scholarship fund in memory of his wife, Jane Beers, who passed away this past year.
+Dr. Tom Beers has established a scholarship fund in memory of his wife, Jane Beers, who passed away.
 Jane was a graduate of our BSW program and always aspired to attend our MSW program.
 She worked in a variety of social work positions including 24 years at the Armed Services YMCA.
 Jane also served as field instructor.
 Jane was never able to return to the Master’s program at SDSU for her MSW but she helped plan this Memorial Scholarship and was very excited about the opportunity to assist students.
 The scholarship funds will be awarded to first year MSW students who are interested in Direct Practice.
-To apply for this scholarship, visit the SDSU Office of Financial Aid and Scholarships, and enter ‘Social Work’ and ‘Graduate’ in the search.
+To apply for this scholarship, visit the SDSU Office of Financial Aid and Scholarships.

 Federal Loan Forgiveness Program – Perkins Loan – Eligibility: Undergraduate or Graduate Students